kodecocodes/i9t/3d-touch/3d-touch.markdown

 ### Preview actions

-You've just implemented some crazy awesome functionality with very little code, but it doesn't stop there – a view controller can also present some useful quick actions whilst it's being peeked.
+You've just implemented some awesome functionality with very little code, but it doesn't stop there – a view controller can also present some useful quick actions whilst it's being peeked.

 Open up **DoodleDetailViewController.swift** and add a property at the top of the class to store a reference to `doodlesViewController`: